elastic/ecs/rfcs/text/0000-gen_ai-security-fields.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

-This RFC proposes LLM fields, with the increase of Generative AI and LLM logging.
+This RFC proposes GenAI fields, with the increase of Generative AI and LLM logging.
 This will benefit our customers and users, allowing them to monitor and protect their LLM/Generative AI deployments.

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.